Top 3 First-Time Homebuyer Mistakes

-First-time home buyers might not trust the real estate agent they have hired.
+First-time homebuyers might not trust the real estate agent they hired.
 If that is the case, the buyer should immediately terminate that relationship.
 Fiduciary relationships are based on trust.
-There are good agents and there are bad agents, just like any business.
+There are good agents and bad agents, just like any business.
 Hire an agent you trust.
-Once you trust and like that agent, listen to the advice given by your buyer's agent.
+Once you trust and like that agent, listen to the advice she gives you.

 Your buyer's agent wants you to win and wants you to buy the home of your dreams.
 Every real estate market is different, and your agent might give you advice that you find difficult to agree with or understand.
 Keep asking questions until you feel comfortable.
 Your agent is the best person to advise you about any given real estate market.
 Don't lose the purchase offer because you didn't listen.

-Not only that, but in the time it takes to get a preapproval letter, another buyer who is already qualified could swoop in and snatch the home away while the first buyer is waiting for approval.
-The preapproval letter is not for your agent.
-It's for the seller.
+In the time it takes to get a preapproval letter, another already-qualified buyer could swoop in and snatch the home away while the first buyer is waiting for approval.
+The preapproval letter is not for your agent; it's for the seller.
 Don't even think about trying to write an offer without it.

 You don't have to watch HGTV's House Hunters know that buyers often pick the most expensive home.
 They are incredibly excited when home shopping and can easily get carried away.
 Buying a home is an emotional decision.
 It's normal for buyers to want the best home they can possibly afford, but sometimes emotions can overrule financial common sense.

-Don't be afraid to buy a home that might have all of the basic requirements as far as configuration and location but might need a touch of TLC.
+Don't be afraid to buy a home that might have all of the basic requirements as far as configuration and location, but might need a touch of TLC.
 If you can buy a home a little bit under your means, you'll probably sleep better at night, and you won't experience buyer's remorse.
-Look for a starter home, a home that in 5 to 10 years you might sell to move up.
-A truly affordable home, not the home of your far-off future, because most first-time home buyers have that one thing on their side that veteran buyers generally do not: time.
+Look for a starter home -- a home that in 5 to 10 years you might sell to move up.
+Find a truly affordable home, not the home of your far-off future, because most first-time homebuyers have one thing on their side that veteran buyers generally do not: time.